souradipp76/MM-PoE/paper/paper.md

 |microsoft/git-base-textvqa| ScienceQA | 21.8 | 20.4 | 25.8        | 23.4    | 23.6 | 28.2 |
 |microsoft/git-base-textvqa| AI2D      | 26.5 | 27.6 | 20.8        | 26.2    | 24.2 | 26.8 |

 **Table 1**: Comparison of Multiple-Choice Prompting (MCP) and Process of Elimination (PoE) accuracy scores on 2 visual question answering datasets for the `microsoft/git-base-vqav2` and `microsoft/git-base-textvqa` models in the zero-shot settings.
-Each dataset has different number of answer choices.
+Each dataset has a different number of answer choices.
 PoE mostly outperforms MCP on all the visual reasoning tasks for the two multi-modal models mentioned.

 ## Examples